ASK A SCIENTIST

 We’ve asked a few of our science advisors what questions they receive most often and posted their answers below.
 Ask your questions here and with your permission, we’ll post them (with or without attribution) so everyone can learn from the experts.

 Nadir Jeevanjee is a climate scientist in Princeton University’s Program in Atmospheric and Oceanic Sciences.
 He has a background in theoretical physics and currently studies clouds and radiation in the climate system.
-He is active in communicating climate science to non-specialists and to the public, both through his own talks as well as through the outreach group Climate Up Close.
-Here are a video and a summary of his talk for lay audiences.
+He is active in communicating climate science to non-specialists and to the public, both through his own talks as well as through the outreach group Climate Up Close, which also contributes to this Q&A. Here are a video and a summary of his talk for lay audiences.
 Learn more about Nadir.

 Bernadette Woods Placky is an Emmy Award winning meteorologist and director of Climate Central's Climate Matters program.
 Bernadette works with fellow meteorologists from across the country, providing resources and data on the connection between climate change and weather and has appeared on national and local television broadcasts to help explain extreme weather events.
 Learn more about Bernadette.